What is the quorum for a school governor meeting?

 Can school governors claim expenses?

-Law for maintained schools says that schools with delegated budgets can pay expenses to both governors and associate members.
-The payments must be for expenses that have been “necessarily incurred” while enabling the person to perform a governance duty.
+Payments can only be made for expenses that have been “necessarily incurred” while enabling someone to perform a governance duty.

 “The governing body of a maintained school which has a delegated budget may determine to pay a member of that governing body or any associate member payments by way of allowance.